StuChapman/BD-MS-Project-Cave-du-Vins/README.md

 3.  … want to be able to add countries to the database.
 4.  … want to be able to add regions to the database.
 5.  … want to be able to add grape varieties to the database.
+6.  … want any uploaded images of the wines I add to the database.
 ### Updating Wine Information
 As a registered user of Cave du Vins, I …
 1.  … want to be able to add tasting notes to the database.